bonimba87/CompChemML/README.md

 - Explore the GNN section for deep learning applied to molecular graphs.
 - Each notebook is self-contained but shares common utility functions from `src/utils.py`.

+## Note!

+- The repository is actively maintained
+- This is a work in progress — I plan to keep expanding this portfolio as I deepen my skills in cheminformatics, GNNs, and generative models applied to molecular prediction tasks.